adunmore/Recidivism_Risk_Final_Project/readme.md

 Note that final_report.Rmd and data_export.R each require several R packages as prerequisites.
 These must be installed manually.

 ### Cache/
 We cache models that are performance-intensive to train in Cache/.
 If you would like to train all models as new, be sure to delete the contents of Cache/.
-If you would like to train all models as new, be sure to delete the contents of Cache/.